Aveek-Saha/blog/content/post/chrome-dinosaur-game-tutorial-with-phaser.md

 ### Add the Obstacles
 Just having the player jump without anything to jump over would be pretty boring, so we're going to add some boxes.
 In case you haven't realized already, we haven't given the player a velocity.
 This is because the player isn't actually going to move, we can simply create the illusion of movement by giving the obstacles a velocity in the direction of the player.

 Also to keep things interesting, the height of the obstacles the player has to jump over is random and based on that the player can either do a single jump or a double jump.
-We'll be implementation the jumping function later.
+We'll implement the jumping function later.

 {{< highlight javascript >}}
 addObstacles: function () {